katherinevse/katherinevse/README.md

 👋 Hello!
 My name is Katherine.

-🚀 I'm a student at School 21.
+🚀 I'm a student at School 21 (Ecole 42)

 💡 My goal is to become a skilled developer and contribute to the world of IT.